Field Manual · Workflow Optimization

 Assess Your Needs

-Before diving into any system, assessing your organisational needs is paramount.
+Before diving into any system, assessing your organizational needs is paramount.
 Understanding what you require from a DAM system will guide every subsequent decision.

 Define Your Goals